Bloodmallet/bloodyrelics/README.md

 Bloodyrelics
 ===========

+# This tool is depricated with the launch of the Battle for Azeroth Prepatch.
+See [bloodytools](https://github.com/Bloodmallet/bloodytools) for an improved and continued tool.

 > Automatation tool to calculate the worth of all artifact dps traits of all classes in World of Warcraft using SimulationCraft.

 ## Requirements